Atiq-Data/Moden_Data_Warehouse/README.md

 ## 🛡️ License
 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for full details.
 ## About Me
 I am a Business Intelligence Developer passionate about translating complex datasets into clear, action-oriented insights that drive strategic decision-making.
-With strong skills in SQL, ETL pipeline design, and modern BI tools, I empower teams to harness data effectively and unlock business value.